PyO3/pyo3/guide/src/class.md

 * `extends=BaseType` - Use a custom base class.
 The base `BaseType` must implement `PyTypeInfo`.
 * `subclass` - Allows Python classes to inherit from this class.
 * `dict` - Adds `__dict__` support, so that the instances of this type have a dictionary containing arbitrary instance variables.
+* `unsendable` - Making it safe to expose `!Send` structs to Python, where all object can be accessed by multiple threads.
+A class marked with `unsendable` panics when accessed by another thread.
 * `module="XXX"` - Set the name of the module the class will be shown as defined in.
 If not given, the class will be a virtual member of the `builtins` module.